 - Our top priority is the health and safety of Canadians. - The Public Health Agency of Canada is actively monitoring the situation regarding the novel coronavirus (COVID-19) and planning for all possible scenarios based on evidence as the science of the novel coronavirus continues to emerge. - Canada has multiple systems in place to prepare for, detect and limit the spread of infectious disease, including COVID-19, in Canada. - This is a serious public health issue and there is the possibility that the virus is present in countries that may not have the capacity to detect or contain the virus. - The Government of Canada is working collaboratively with partners at all levels of government to respond to COVID-19, and to plan and prepare should the situation escalate. - There are however a number of things that we can all do to stay healthy and prevent the spread of respiratory infections.
-Practise frequent hygiene, which includes proper hand washing and coughing and sneezing etiquette.
-Clean and disinfect frequently touched objects and surfaces, such as toys and door handles. - For the latest and most up-to-date information, visit canada.ca/coronavirus or call the new tollfree phone line (1-833-784-4397) to get answers to questions about the 2019 novel coronavirus.
+Wash your hands, cover your cough and stay home when you are sick. - For the latest and most up-to-date information, visit canada.ca/coronavirus or call the new tollfree phone line (1-833-784-4397) to get answers to questions about the 2019 novel coronavirus.